danieldinu2030/homework-1-cppl2/README.md

 - The coding style of the input will always be consistent with the given examples (whitespaces)
 - Any relational operator is allowed (`==`, `!=`, `<`, `<=`, `>`, `>=`)
 - Loops should not be infinite
+- End loop label names will be placeholders

 | **C Code**                    | **ASM Code**          |
 |-------------                  |----------------       |